Skip to main content

 • Insufficient ergonomics in the workplace

-All these factors can result in severe neck pain at base of skull.
+All these factors can result in severe neck pain at the base of the skull.

 Facet Joint Injury

 A facet is a small joint located in the back area of the spine.
-It is lined with cartilage and is present as a paired joint on the right and left at each spine level.
-Simply put, you have a right facet joint named C2/3 and a left joint called C3/4, and continue.
+It is lined with cartilage and is a paired joint on the right and left at each spine level.
+But you have a right facet joint named C2/3 and a left joint called C3/4 and continue.

-This joint takes care of your spine’s movement, but unfortunately, it is susceptible to multiple injuries caused due to trauma, degeneration, and instability.
-The facet joint injury can cause chronic neck pain at base of skull.
+This joint takes care of your spine’s movement, but unfortunately, it is susceptible to multiple injuries caused by trauma, degeneration, and instability.
+The facet joint injury can cause chronic neck pain at the base of the skull.

 Disc Injury

 Discs protect our spinal bones from sudden shocks.
 They are sandwiched between every bone and absorb shock and trauma.
-But they are also susceptible to numerous injuries to the spine caused due to trauma, surgery, infection, degeneration, and instability.
+But they are also susceptible to numerous injuries to the spine caused by trauma, surgery, infection, degeneration, and instability.

-Disc injuries can limit your motion, cause inflammation, and severe neck pain at base of skull.
+Disc injuries can limit your motion, cause inflammation, and cause severe neck pain at the base of the skull.

 Ligament Injury

 Some connective tissue disorders, such as hypermobility or Ehlers-Danlos syndrome, can also damage ligaments.
-Loose ligaments can result in irritation in the suboccipital muscles, nerves, facet joints, and discs, leading to severe neck pain at base of skull.
+Loose ligaments can irritate the suboccipital muscles, nerves, facet joints, and discs, leading to severe neck pain at the base of the skull.

 Nerve Irritation